Magazine

 Long procedures

-The most common type of complexity is long procedures.
+The most common type of complexity is lengthy procedures.
 A procedure should not be 30 pages and above.
 The fewer the pages, the better.
-For instance, if you have a 30-page procedure, try to simplify it into a 10-page procedure by maybe removing or repurposing the information into teaching material, work guidelines, or even pictures.
+For instance, if you have a 30-page procedure, try to simplify it into a 10-page procedure by removing or repurposing the information into teaching material, work guidelines, or even pictures.

 Too many steps